hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 structure, versus a key within it, depending on whether or not the diff has marked the whole structure as computed.
 This is demonstrated in the example below.
 Count keys are `%` for maps, and `#` for lists and sets.
-If you are having trouble determining the actual type of specific field within a resource, contact the support team.
+If you are having trouble determining the type of specific field within a resource, contact the support team.

 As an example, given the following resource: